HGlab01/ioBroker.followthesun/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!

 ## Requires
-* NodeJS 18 or higher
+* Node.js 18 or higher
 * ioBroker host (js-controller) 5.0 or higher

 ## Changelog